Marvin Pipkin: Biography

 The fourth of six children, Pipkin was born November 18, 1889, south of Lakeland, Florida in a suburban community called Christina.
 His parents were Daniel M. Pipkin and Sarah Catherine (Moore) Pipkin.
 His father owned a citrus grove and was a farmer.
 Pipkin attended Lakeland elementary school and graduated from Bartow High School in Bartow, Florida.
-One of his classmates noted that he knew more about chemistry than all the rest in his class put together.

 Pipkin's first job was at a prospecting firm, where he worked for a year.
 Following that, he worked for about a year at International Mineral and Chemical Corporation of Bartow, where he was surrounded by college-educated people.
 Pipkin decided that he had to attend college in order to expand the ideas he had on certain chemistry theories.
 He attended Auburn University, at that time known as Alabama Polytechnic Institute, graduating with a degree in chemical engineering in 1913.
 Pipkin then worked for a year in a fertilizer laboratory, after which he returned to API, where he gained his master's degree in 1915.
 He then attended Case Western Reserve University in Cleveland, where he graduated with a doctorate in chemistry.

 Pipkin enlisted in the Army in Jacksonville, Florida, on November 5, 1917.
 Because the Germans were using gas as a chemical weapon during World War I, gas mask research had a high priority.
 With his chemistry background, Pipkin was posted to the Army's Gas Defense Department at General Electric's Nela Park in Cleveland.
 He was promoted to the rank of a senior grade master engineer.
 The principles embodied in the gas mask innovations he created while there remained in use throughout the twentieth century.
 Pipkin remained at Nela Park as a research scientist after the war.
 He worked in General Electric's light bulb development department.

 Pipkin retired from the General Electric Nela Park laboratory in November 1954.
 He settled at his home on Beacon Road in Lakeland, Florida.
 He had lived in the town most of his life.
 Pipkin died of cancer at the General Hospital in Lakeland on January 7, 1977, at the age of 87.
 He is buried at the Fitzgerald Cemetery in Lakeland.